Trump coronavirus adviser tells Michigan to ‘rise up’ against new shutdown orders

 On Sunday, doctors joined a chorus of political critics attacking Atlas for opposing Michigan’s new restrictions amid a spike in covid-19 cases and hospitalizations.

-“What Scott Atlas says is wrong and extremely harmful,” Leana S. Wen, an emergency physician and visiting professor at George Washington University Milken Institute School of Public Health, told CNN Sunday.
+“What Scott Atlas says is wrong and extremely harmful,” Leana S. Wen, an emergency-room physician and visiting professor at George Washington University’s Milken Institute School of Public Health, told CNN Sunday.

 Not all Trump administration officials share Atlas’s views on coronavirus restrictions.
-In a series of tweets that backed stronger precautions across the country, U.S. Surgeon General Jerome M. Adams said Sunday that Americans should strive to be a “patriot” by wearing masks and staying home, even as the holiday season approaches.
+In tweets that backed stronger precautions across the country, U.S. Surgeon General Jerome M. Adams said Sunday that Americans should strive to be a “patriot” by wearing masks and staying home, even as the holiday season approaches.

 “This isn’t forever.
 It’s for long enough to flatten this curve and bridge to rapid vaccination of vulnerable populations,” Adams said in a tweet.
 “Our country has been through worse, and sacrificed immediate comforts for the greater good.
 Now we need short term sacrifice to protect the vulnerable.”